MattRamosManzano/Toogood-Challenge/README.md

 # Toogood-Challenge
-The assignment given to me by Toogood Financial Systems
+The challenge given to me by Toogood Financial Systems

 I assumed csv files were already read and are thus a string.